Fundamental/Basic Accounting Equation :: Capital + Liabilities = Assets

 Constants and variables combined together with the mathematical operations of multiplication (×) and division (÷) form terms.

-Terms combined together with the mathematical operations of addition (+) and subtraction (−) form expressions.
+Terms combined together using the mathematical operations of addition (+) and subtraction (−) form an expression.

 The Fundamental Accounting Equation